waltligon/orangefs/doc/code-tree.md

 `test/correctness/pts` holds the PVFS Test Suite (PTS), a suite designed for testing the correctness of PVFS under various different conditions.
-There are actually quite a few tests in here, and the vision is that we will run these in an automated fashion relatively often (but we aren't there quite yet).
+There are actually quite a few tests in here, and the vision is that we will run these in an automated fashion relatively often (but we aren’t there quite yet).
 This is probably the second most useful code (after pvfs2-client) in the `test` directory.

 ## State machines and `statecomp`

 The PVFS2 source is heavily dependent on a state machine implementation that is included in the tree.
-We've already noted that the parser, statecomp, is located in the `src/common/statecomp` subdirectory.
+We’ve already noted that the parser, statecomp, is located in the `src/common/statecomp` subdirectory.
 Additional code for processing state machines is in `src/common/misc`.

 State machine source is denoted with a `.sm` suffix.
 These are converted to `.c` files by statecomp.
-If you are building out of tree, the `.c` files will end up in the build tree; otherwise you'll be in the confusing situation of having both versions in the same subdirectory.
-If modifying these, be careful to only modify the `.sm` files -- the corresponding `.c` file can be overwritten on rebuilds.
+If you are building out of tree, the `.c` files will end up in the build tree; otherwise you’ll be in the confusing situation of having both versions in the same subdirectory.
+If modifying these, be careful to only modify the `.sm` files – the corresponding `.c` file can be overwritten on rebuilds.

 ## Build system

-The build system relies on the "single makefile" concept that was promoted by someone or another other than us (we should have a reference).
-Overall we're relatively happy with it.
+The build system relies on the “single makefile” concept that was promoted by someone or another other than us (we should have a reference).
+Overall we’re relatively happy with it.

 We also adopted the Linux 2.6 kernel style of obfuscating the actual compile lines.
-This can be irritating if you're trying to debug the build system.
-It can be turned off with a "make V=1", which makes the build verbose again.
+This can be irritating if you’re trying to debug the build system.
+It can be turned off with a “make V=1”, which makes the build verbose again.
 This is controlled via a variable called `QUIET_COMPILE` in the makefile, if you are looking for how this is done.